LeoBrett/LeoBrett/README.md

 -Hi, I’m @LeoBrett

--I’m interested in embedded systems, wireless communications, and signal processing
+-I’m interested in embedded systems and signal processing

 -I’m currently learning/working on audio processing and learning